The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 -

-Not as widely available as other red light therapy devices on this list
+Not as widely available as other devices on this list

-Dr Maryam Zamani is back with a brand-new LED face mask that looks - and feels -the part.
-Crafted from patented, medical-grade soft silicone in a millennial pink shade, this device molds to the contours of your face, a little like the best face masks, for a comfortable, sleek aesthetic.
-Looks aside, it’s also portable so we found we could pop it on and get on with our day uninterrupted.
-As for technology, it boasts two LED light modes: Anti-aging (using infrared and red light therapy) and Acne (combining red light and blue light therapy).
+Dr. Maryam Zamani's newest LED mask certainly looks the part.
+Crafted from patented, medical-grade soft silicone in a millennial pink shade, it moulds to the contours of your face – not unlike one of the best face masks – for a comfortable, sleek aesthetic.
+Looks aside, it’s also portable, so we found it easy to pop on and get on with our day uninterrupted.
+As for technology, it boasts two LED light modes: Anti-Ageing (using infrared and red light therapy) and Acne (combining red light and blue light therapy).

-Simply slip the mask on, adjust the strap at the back and select your chosen mode to begin your 10–30 minute treatment.
-Designed to rival the power of the tools used in-clinic, this mask delivers impressive results.
-Clinical trials revealed that in just four weeks, wrinkle depth was reduced by 36% and collagen fibers increased in just two weeks.
-Impressive, huh?
-We noticed a brighter, healthier-looking complexion almost immediately.
+Simply slip the mask on, adjust the strap at the back and select your chosen mode to begin your 10–30-minute treatment.
+Designed to rival the power of clinic tools, this mask delivers impressive results.
+Clinical trials found that wrinkle depth was reduced by 36% in just four weeks, while collagen fibres increased in just two weeks.
+Impressive, no?
+We noticed a brighter, healthier-looking complexion almost immediately after using it.

 Best plumping red light therapy device